 The experience of a broken relationship may make it difficult for children to form their own relationships, believing perhaps that relationships can only end in failure.

 Researchers have found that levels of depression and anxiety are higher in children of divorced parents.
-In some children, this can lead to further problems, such as impulsive or anti-social behavior, truancy from school.
+In some children, this can lead to further problems, such as impulsive or anti-social behavior, or truancy from school.

 Older children may turn to alcohol or drugs as an outlet for their feelings, so it’s important to keep kids occupied and mentally supported.